zoeskan/MCB185/course/unit5-words.md

 ```

 The better way is to use a dictionary.
 The code is cleaner and runs faster
-because dictionaries are designed for fast lookups.
+because dictionaries, like sets, are designed for fast lookups.

 ```python
 kdtable = {